BraveeSnow/chem-notes/atoms_molecules/nomenclature.md

 ## Inorganic Chemistry

-To name an inorganic compound, we need to determine if we have an [[ionic_molecular_compounds#Ionic Compounds|ionic compound]] or [[ionic_molecular_compounds#Molecular Compounds|molecular compound]].
+To name an inorganic compound, we need to determine if we have an [[ionic_and_molecular_compounds#Ionic Compounds|ionic compound]] or [[ionic_and_molecular_compounds#Molecular Compounds|molecular compound]].
 If ionic, does it have a fixed or variable charge?
 Is it monatomic or polyatomic?
 Otherwise, if molecular, does it consist of hydrogen and/or oxygen?

 ### Ionic Compounds

 #### …with Monatomic Ions

-Given a compound consisting of monatomic ions, we use the name of the [[ionic_molecular_compounds#Ionic & Molecular Compounds|cation]] followed by the name of the [[ionic_molecular_compounds#Ionic & Molecular Compounds|anion]] with the -ide suffix to replace its ending.
+Given a compound consisting of monatomic ions, we use the name of the [[ionic_and_molecular_compounds#Ionic & Molecular Compounds|cation]] followed by the name of the [[ionic_and_molecular_compounds#Ionic & Molecular Compounds|anion]] with the -ide suffix to replace its ending.
 For example:

 - $NaCl$ - [Sodium chloride](https://www.youtube.com/watch?v=ABM6-Kxv-mk)
 - $KBr$ - [Potassium bromide](https://pubchem.ncbi.nlm.nih.gov/compound/253877)